 Beyond Stratford, her extensive theatre credits include:

-• Charlottetown Festival: Seven seasons, notably playing Marilla in Anne of Green Gables at the Confederation Centre of the Arts.
+• Charlottetown Festival: Seven seasons, most notably playing Marilla in Anne of Green Gables at the Confederation Centre of the Arts.

 Film and Television